 When Can Students Study Abroad?

-Students are permitted to study abroad on short-term programs at any time during their tenure at Saint Anselm College beginning in their first year.
+Students are permitted to study abroad on short-term Global Seminars at any time during their tenure at Saint Anselm College beginning in their first year.

-Students are required to apply online through St A's Study Abroad portal, viaTRM, to start the process.
+Students are required to apply online through the Global Programs Portal to start the process.
 This is the initial step, followed by the provider application process.
 Students work closely with the International Programs director throughout the application and enrollment process.
-Enrollment forms include the following:

-After you are notified by the Office of International Programs that you have been "Approved" to study abroad, you will then need to apply to your program and follow the application instructions for the specific program provider or host institution.
-All of this is done through viaTRM.
+After being notified of initial approval, you will then need to apply to your program and follow the application instructions for the specific program provider or host institution.
+All of this is done through our portal.

 Students are responsible for the application fee required by the provider organization or host institution.
-Please note that acceptance into the Saint Anselm College Study Abroad Program is not a guarantee that you will be accepted by the study abroad provider or host institution.
+Please note that acceptance into the Saint Anselm Global Program is not a guarantee that you will be accepted by the study abroad provider or host institution.